w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 :::info Proposals cannot be revoked by the proposer, even if they never turn into a referendum

-It is important to realize that there is no guarantee that DOT you use for proposing or seconding a proposal will be returned to that account in any given timeframe.
+It is important to realize that there is no guarantee that DOT you use for proposing or endorsing a proposal will be returned to that account in any given timeframe.

 :::